dbj-systems/dbj--nanolib/dbj++nanolib/docs/valstat.md

 valstat<http_code> http_get ( uri );
 // consuming site
 auto [ val, stat ] = http_get("...") ;
-   // only in debug builds check for the FATAL state
+   // only in debug builds check for the EMPTY state
    // both can't be empty in the same time assert( val || stat ) ;
    // no value means error